jonylu7/NTUT_OOPLab_Game/README.md

 # Purpose

+For too long, video games have been expressed, in Hideo Kojima's words, in the format of "sticks," as players confront and compete with each other online.
+The cultural meaning behind this ever-growing industry is something we, as players, must ask ourselves: Is this the meaning we are trying to express after all?

+Now we live in a world that values separation, isolation, and disconnection more than togetherness and connection.

+Inspired by the video game "Death Stranding," which was released in 2019, the vision for this project aims to revolutionize the RTS genre, transforming its competitive nature into collaboration.

-## No man is an island by John Jonne
+## No man is an island by John Donne
-o man is an island,
+No man is an island,
 Entire of itself.

 Each is a piece of the continent,